SaaSBlast/aurorakit/packages/preset/README.md

 # @aurorakit/preset

-`Shadow Panda` is created based on [shadcn/ui](https://ui.shadcn.com/), tailored specifically for developers utilizing [Panda CSS](https://panda-css.com/) as an alternative to Tailwind CSS.
+`AuroraKit` is created based on [shadcn/ui](https://ui.shadcn.com/), tailored specifically for developers utilizing [Panda CSS](https://panda-css.com/) as an alternative to Tailwind CSS.

 This package is a **preset** for [Panda CSS](https://panda-css.com/) that allows you to use the same components as [shadcn/ui](https://ui.shadcn.com/), but with [Panda CSS](https://panda-css.com/).